we-learn-js/js-training/src/slideshow/slides/Testing.md

 > Testing is conducted to test a system as a whole.

-> The testing is carried out from the user’s point of view
+> The testing is carried out from the user’s point of view.

 > Ensure that the app works as expected from the user’s perspective.